 - Identifiers - real name, alias, postal address, unique personal identifier, online identifier, IP address, email address, account name, social security number, driver’s license number, passport number, or other similar identifiers.

 - Other Personal Information - Signature, physical characteristics or description, telephone number

 - Financial information - bank account number, credit card number, debit card number, insurance policy number

 - Medical information

-- Protected class information under California or Federal law — Race, color, sex, age (40 and older), religion, national origin, citizenship status, genetic information, sexual orientation, gender identity or gender expression, ancestry, AIDS/HIV, disability: physical or mental, marital status, familial status (including pregnancy), military or veteran status, political affiliations or activities, status as victim of domestic violence, assault, or stalking
+- Protected class information under California or Federal law — Race, color, sex, age (40 and older), religion, national origin, citizenship status, genetic information, sexual orientation, gender identity or gender expression, ancestry, AIDS/HIV, disability, marital status, familial status, military or veteran status, political affiliations or activities, status as victim of domestic violence, assault, or stalking

 - Commercial information — Records of personal property, products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies